williamw520/zigjr/README.md

 The LSP client

 The LSP client example is a rudimentary LSP client illustrating how to build a JSON RPC client.
-It spawns the LSP server as a sub-process, communicating it via its stdin and stdout.
+It spawns a LSP server as a sub-process, communicating to it via its stdin and stdout.
-It creates a thread for the `request_worker()` to send LSP request messages to the server's stdin, and another thread for the `response_worker()` to read LSP responses and requests from the server's stdout.
+It creates a thread for `request_worker()` to send LSP requests to the server's stdin and another thread for `response_worker()` to read LSP responses and requests from the server's stdout.

 Since a LSP server can send both responses to client's requests and its own server-to-client requests, lsp_client uses `stream.messagesByContentLength()` to handle both incoming JSON RPC responses and requests.

-It uses `RpcRegistry` plus `ExtHandlers` and `ResponseDispatcher` to handle the requests and responses in a central place.
+It uses `RpcRegistry`, `ExtHandlers` and `ResponseDispatcher` to handle the requests and responses in a central place.

 The `request_worker()` sends a number of LSP requests to the server to illustrate how the LSP protocol works.